pgtipping/Synthalyst/nextjs-app/docs/sendgrid-setup.md

 2. Open a submission and click "Reply"
 3. Fill out the form and send a test email to yourself
 4. Check your inbox to confirm the email was delivered
+5. Try replying to the email to verify the reply-to functionality works as expected

 ## Troubleshooting